Plactrix/TokoVoIP_v2/README.md

 • Rewrite ws_server with updated dependencies\
 • Change default download URL in FiveM script config.lua & Completely redo it and organise it\
 • Change default talk range in FiveM script config.lua\
-•
+• Rework the connection pop up screen

-If you require any assistance with installation, bugs, or anything at all, feel free to create an issue on github or DM me on Discord (Plactrix#0001)
+If you require any assistance with installation, bugs, or anything at all, feel free to create an issue on github or DM join our Discord server ([discord.gg/DEQ95eVmQ3](https://discord.gg/DEQ95eVmQ3))

 If you like TokoVoIP, feel free to leave the original creator a donation ([Itokoyamato](https://github.com/Itokoyamato/TokoVOIP_TS3)):<br/><br/>
 [![Patreon](https://img.shields.io/badge/Become%20a-patron-orange)](https://www.patreon.com/Itokoyamato)